 - Health: 37

-It had been a grey dismal day, but now storm clouds grew heavy as evening encroached.
-The wind picked up and was spinning scents around left and right.
-Arlo had taken a wrong turn long ago and had no idea where the road back to the wizard city was.
-At some point it had become dirt, and then a smaller path, and now it was only a trail in the woods.
+It had been a grey and dismal day of travel across the plains and then into the forest he'd gone.
+Now it was getting late, and rain clouds grew heavy as evening drew closer.
+The wind had picked up and was spinning scents around left and right, throwing off his sense of direction.
+The tall, skinny wolf had taken a wrong turn long ago and had no idea where the wizard city was anymore.
+At some point his road had become a dirt path and he admitted what he followed now was no more than a game trail.
+He was deep in the woods with the darkness of the storm settling in.
 His damn stubbornness had gotten the best of him again.
 He should have turned around hours ago but it was too late for that now.
 The rain would start soon, he could smell it.
 He needed to find someplace to spend the night.
-The lean, white wolf began to search for shelter in the forest as the light began to dim.
+The white wolf began to search for shelter in the forest as the light began to dim.

-He picked up on an unusual scent and turned off the thin trail.
-He nosed his way through the brush and a few feet away he stumbled upon an old stone building, an old hermit or hunters hut.
+He picked up on a scent unusual for the forest and turned off the thin trail to follow it.
+He nosed his way through the brush and a few feet away he stumbled upon an old hut in the woods.
 It was crumbling apart, a bramble of thorns and ivy all was he could see of it.
-It was better than nothing, he thought.
+It would be better than nothing when the storm started, he thought.
 Cautiously, he skulked inside the broken archway where the door would have been.
-The moment his nose crossed the threshold he heard a pop and the broken walls revealed themselves to be an old castle, more than fully intact, the illusion falling away like grains of sand.
-He hurried inside and shut the new, thick wooden door, against the growing wind.
+The moment his nose crossed the threshold he heard a pop and the broken walls revealed themselves to be an old castle, more than fully intact, and much larger than he thought.
+The illusion fell away like grains of sand as he hurried inside and shut the thick wooden door against the growing wind.

-The first thing he noticed was the stale air and the creaking sounds coming from the wind howling outside.
+The first thing he noticed was the stale air and the creaking noises coming from the wind howling outside.
 A few minutes later and the rain began to pour, loud and hurried.
 He closed his eyes for a moment to concentrate on a spell and whispered the incantation in a hushed tone, unsure of what might be lurking.
-The words brought up a small, fuzzy blue light, to help him see by.
-The illumination revealed a long stone entryway, cobwebs laced the empty candelabras lining the wall, and tapestries hung in disrepair.
-He sent the light around the room and decided to continue onward.
+The words brought up a small, fuzzy, blue light to help him see by.
+The illumination revealed a long stone entryway, cobwebs laced the empty candelabras lining the walls, and tapestries hung in disrepair.
+He sent the light around the room bewildered by the deserted castle, and decided to continue onward.
 Perhaps he would discover who this belonged to.

-Arlo was awake reading when he heard something in the hallway.
-Looking up from his seat, his ears flattened to his skull in apprehension.
+Many hours later, and closer towards dawn than dusk, the wolf was awake and reading when he heard something in the hallway.
+Looking up from his seat, his ears flattened to his skull in apprehension, his fur stood on end.
 Green orbs of light glowed and dimmed in the doorway.
 It took him a moment before he realized they hid a shadow in their midst.
-Fighting the urge to hide he raised his head.
+Fighting the urge to panic and hide he raised his head.
 Putting the book down he called forth his light once more.
 Blue haloed his head as he rose and stepped toward the library entrance and the hidden stranger.

 "Let me go!"
 He demanded.